Webapp Plugin

 webapp.settings.jarOutputDirectory = Paths.get("output/jars")

-Web Directory
+Web directory

-Some project use a different web application directory other than web.
+Some projects use a different web application directory other than web.
 You can change the location of the web application in your project by setting the webDirectory field on the settings object.
 Here is an example of setting this:

 webapp.settings.webDirectory = Paths.get("webapp")